2014 Events and Weekend Schedule

 Friday afternoon (1:30 pm) is the American Homebrewers Association-sanctioned Belgians, Barleywines and Strong Ales Homebrew Competition.
 This event is a judging by a select judging panel for entries registered in advance.
 For more information about the competition, see the Homebrew Competition page.
 Spectators and interested parties are welcome to attend, although participation is by prior arrangement only.

 Friday afternoon (2:30 pm) is your opportunity to become a Certified Cicerone!
-The Cicerone Team will be administering the Certified Cicerone Exam to interested parties who have passed the online Certified Beer Server exam.
+Ray Daniels will be administering the Certified Cicerone Exam to interested parties who have passed the online Certified Beer Server exam.
 For more information, see the Brewing Seminars page.

 Friday evening (6:30 pm)